PurpurMC/PurpurDocs/mkdocs/Permissions.md

 - Allows players to use the legacy and hex color codes in books which update after the book is signed

+## purpur.anvil.minimessage
+Requires [`anvil.allow-minimessage`](../Configuration#use-mini-message) to be enabled in purpur.yml

+- This allows players to use MiniMessage tags in an anvil.

 ## purpur.anvil.color
-Requires [`anvil.allow-colors`](../Configuration#anvil) to be enabled in purpur.yml
+Requires [`anvil.allow-colors`](../Configuration#allow-colors_1) to be enabled in purpur.yml

-- Allows players to use color codes in anvils
+- Allows players to use legacy color codes in anvil. [`There is more information about colour codes on the Minecraft website.`](**https://minecraft.fandom.com/wiki/Formatting_codes**)

 ## purpur.anvil.remove_italics
 Requires [`anvil.allow-colors`](../Configuration#anvil) to be enabled in purpur.yml

-- Allows players to remove the italics from items renamed in the anvil by starting the text with '&r'
+- Allows players to remove the italics from items renamed in the anvil by starting the text with '&r'.
+The permission [`purpur.anvil-colors`](../Permissions#purpuranvilcolor) is required for this permission to work.

 ## purpur.enderchest.rows.<number&gt;
 Requires [`ender_chest.six-rows`](../Configuration#ender_chest) and [`ender_chest.use-permissions-for-rows`](../Configuration#ender_chest) to be enabled in purpur.yml